mrtbonato/optiscape/README.md

-## output_analysis
-In the folder "output_analysis" there are the codes used to postprocess the optimization results (baseline and scenarios), calculating the hypervolume and retrieving the fitness values and the genome of the Best Solutions.
-Fitness values and genomes are used as input for all the following analyses.

 ## optresults
 The "Trade_offs_baseline" code is used to plot the four-dimensional Pareto frontier (= trade-off curve) and to analyse the trade-off between all the considered objectives, as well as for 2-dimensional Pareto-frontiers.